-Git branches are a powerful tool to organize ongoing work as part of a team and ensure that software delivery stays effective.
+At [DeepSource](https://deepsource.io/) we use Git branches to organize ongoing work to ensure that software delivery stays effective.
 If you use git today, there are high chances that you're either using the famed git-flow or the more recent GitHub flow.
 Both these workflows depend extensively on using branches effectively — and naming a new branch is something many developers struggle with.

 There are so many conventions and formats that are recommended, but at times following these conventions becomes painful in itself.
 Herein we outline a simple git branch naming convention that’s easy to follow, and takes care of most common use-cases.